braeden/Bash-System-Details/README.md

 Same as above but it creates a readable HTML file which can output to monitor a remote server by running the script with a cron task

-**These are both build in bash and will only work with Unix/Linux**
+**These are both built in bash and will only work with Unix/Linux**